Learning in Games with Cumulative Prospect Theoretic Preferences: Calibrated learning in games

 Thus, player $1$'s best reaction to both these distributions $\mu_{odd}$ and $\mu_{even}$ is action 0.
-Since, player $2$ is indifferent amongst her actions, we get that the distributions $\mu^o$ and $\mu^e$ represented in tables \ref{tab: 2x4 game dist odd} and \ref{tab: 2x4 game dist even} respectively, belong to the set $C(\Gamma^*)$.
+Since, player $2$ is indifferent amongst her actions, we get that the distributions $\mu^o$ and $\mu^e$, represented in tables \ref{tab: 2x4 game dist odd} and \ref{tab: 2x4 game dist even} respectively, belong to the set $C(\Gamma^*)$.
 The mean of these two distributions is given by $\mu^*$ as represented in Table~\ref{tab: 2x4 game dist}.
 Let $\mu_{unif} := (0.25,0.25,0.25,0.25)$ be the uniform distribution on player $2$'s actions.
-We have, the CPT values of player $1$ for the following lotteries:
+The CPT values of player $1$ for the lotteries corresponding to player $2$ playing $\mu_{unif}$ are: